St. Stephen's Episcopal Church

-The Bookshop @ St. Stephen's offers a wonderful selection of books suitable for Lenten reading, including:
+The Bookshop @ St. Stephen's offers a wonderful selection of books suitable for Lenten reading.

-The Rule of the Society of St. John the Evangelist offers Lenten resources, which you may find on their Web site.
+The Society of St. John the Evangelist offers Lenten resources, which you may find on their Web site.

 Remember our Weekly Bible Study, which you may read on this Web site, or receive via email.